ntustison/PaperANTsX/Text/results.md

 ADNIMERGE package.

-\textcolor{blue}{Results for all pipelines with respect to the longitudinal evaluation criteria are shown in Figures \ref{fig:longeval1} and
+\textcolor{black}{Results for all pipelines with respect to the longitudinal evaluation criteria are shown in Figures \ref{fig:longeval1} and
 \ref{fig:longeval2}.
 Figure \ref{fig:longeval1}(a) provides the 95\% confidence
 intervals of the variance ratio for all 64 regions of the DKT cortical labeling